frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 These words are the basis for our belief in the real presence of Our Lord in the Blessed Sacrament.
 We believe that He is really, truly, and substantially present, body and blood, soul and divinity, whole and entire, under the species of bread and under the species of wine.

-A sacrament of love is at the center of the whole life of the Church.
+A sacrament of love is at the center of the whole of the life of the Church.
 And this day, Holy Thursday, the Feast of the Institution of the Eucharist occupies a very special place, therefore, in the liturgical year.

-We have to be aware of *the real presence* of Our Lord in the Blessed Sacrament.
+We have to be aware of the *real presence* of Our Lord in the Blessed Sacrament.
 It has to influence our lives.

 We try and teach this to children with our example, with our genuflection.